NVIDIA/jitify/jitify2_user_guide.md

   version 11.4, and the application must be linked with the libcufilt.a static library.

+- `JITIFY_ENABLE_NVTX=0`

+  Defining this macro to 1 before including the jitify header causes NVTX ranges to be emitted around important functions and cache hits/misses.

 - `JITIFY_VERBOSE_ERRORS=0`

   Defining this macro to 1 before including the jitify header causes